Thiago099/SKSE-Menu-Framework-SDK/README.md

 ## Instalation

+The original mod is required so you can build on release setting

 Install the part 1 with your favorite mod manager

 Put the contents of the part two on your skyrim root folder